garnetluvcookie/PigeonVideo.github.io/Security-Tips.md

 Use.
 Random.
 Characters!!!
 A good example of a password is "zxczxc6o8"<br>
 It has unguessable characters, you can't just hack that easily!

+**Throwing in some special characters**<br>
+Now, special characters and capitals are needed for a good password.
+Let's look at one password:

+Il0vEM0teRCylce$!

+It's a great password.
+Using somewords and one special character is not enough.
+Throw in some numbers and capitals, and special characters!